Sushi Go!: Sushi Go!: Spin Some for Dim Sum (2023)

-Sushi Go!: Spin Some for Dim Sum was released in 2023 as “a new delicious spin on the classic Sushi Go game” for 2 to 6 players.
+Sushi Go!: Spin Some for Dim Sum was released in 2023 with the tagline “a new delicious spin on the classic Sushi Go game” for 2 to 6 players.

 The game includes a mechanical spin table which holds 6 baskets.
 Each turn, players must take the top card from the basket in front of them or use chopstick tokens from their limited supply to spin the table.
 This action rotates which basket is in front of each player, allowing players to strategically reach their desired cards.
 Similar to the original game, each type of sushi card awards a variable amount of points depending on different conditions.
 The game is played until all players have 12 cards, upon which their points are tallied and the highest scoring player wins.

 Sushi Go!: Spin Some for Dim Sum continues with the same artwork and scoring styles as the other titles in the Sushi Go! series.
 However, a unique highlight of this game is the “Steamed Bun” plushie, awarded to any player who draws a steamed bun card and allows them to spin the table without using their chopstick tokens.